Kristopher Negrón

-Kristopher David Negrón (born February 1, 1986) is an American former professional baseball player and current first base coach of the Seattle Mariners.
-He played in Major League Baseball (MLB) for the Cincinnati Reds, Arizona Diamondbacks, Seattle Mariners and Los Angeles Dodgers.
-He played all four infield and all three outfield positions, although he split most of his time between shortstop and center field.
+Kristopher David Negrón (born February 1, 1986) is an American former professional baseball utility player and current bench coach for the Pittsburgh Pirates of Major League Baseball (MLB).
+He played in MLB for the Cincinnati Reds, Arizona Diamondbacks, Seattle Mariners, and Los Angeles Dodgers.
+He played every defensive position in MLB except pitcher and catcher, spending the most time at third base and second base.

 Early life

 Negrón was born in New Jersey and later attended Vanden High School in Fairfield, California.
 He played baseball, football, and track in high school.
 His mother, Mary, is Dominican, and his father, Dan, is Puerto Rican.
-He got a baseball scholarship to University of California, Davis but lost it due to poor grades after one year.
-He transferred to Cosumnes River College in Sacramento, California and in 2006 hit .361 with 78 runs scored and 31 steals.
+He earned a baseball scholarship to UC Davis but lost it after one year due to poor grades.
+He transferred to Cosumnes River College in Sacramento, California.
+In 2006, he hit .361 with 78 runs scored and 31 steals.
 He was selected by the Boston Red Sox in the seventh round, 223rd overall, of the 2006 Major League Baseball draft.

-Professional Baseball
+Playing career

 Boston Red Sox

 Negrón started his first professional season batting .234 in his first 25 games for the rookie class Gulf Coast League Red Sox.
 However, over the final 16 games he hit .292 with two home runs and 10 runs batted in.
-He was promoted to the Class-A short season Lowell Spinners on August 26.
-In 2007, Negron started the season with the Class-A Greenville Drive.
-He posted a .226 average with three home runs and 29 RBIs.
-He was promoted to the Class-A Advanced Lancaster JetHawks on August 31.
+He was promoted to the Low–A Lowell Spinners on August 26, 2006.
+In 2007, Negron started the season with the Single–A Greenville Drive.
+He hit .226 with three home runs and 29 RBI.
+He was promoted to the High–A Lancaster JetHawks on August 31.
 He stole two bases in three games for the JetHawks.

 Back in Greenville for the 2008 season, Negrón hit .244 over 92 games.
 He showed his speed, stealing 25 bases and hitting five triples while scoring 50 runs.
 Negrón played three games for the Double-A Portland Sea Dogs during a brief July call-up and finished the season with the Lancaster JetHawks again.
-In 33 games, he hit .328 with seven home runs and 19 RBIs.
-The JetHawks made the playoffs, and Negrón went 10-for-39 with two homers and seven RBIs in nine games, capped off with a 10th inning, three run walk-off homer in game two of the California League semifinal series.
+In 33 games, he hit .328 with seven home runs and 19 RBI.
+The JetHawks made the playoffs, and Negrón went 10–for–39 with two homers and seven RBI in nine games, capped off with a 10th inning, three run walk-off homer in game two of the California League semifinal series.

 Negrón showed strong numbers against left-handed pitching in 2008, hitting a combined .355 with a .600 slugging percentage.
 He finished the season with a total combined average of .265.
-He set career highs with eight home runs, 24 doubles and 46 RBIs.
-Negrón spent the first 111 games of his 2009 season with the Salem Red Sox, the new Class-A Advanced team of the Red Sox.
-He hit .264 with three homers and 34 RBIs.
+He set career highs with eight home runs, 24 doubles and 46 RBI.
+Negrón spent the first 111 games of his 2009 season with the Salem Red Sox, the new High–A team of the Red Sox.
+He hit .264 with three homers and 34 RBI.